← Back to Stories

 The Guardian

-• The funeral procession was described as a 'political spectacle' blending grief with calls for revenge, with 'Kill Trump' chalked on the stage during Sunday’s funeral prayers.
+• The funeral procession was described as a 'political spectacle' melding grief with calls for revenge.

-• The funeral was delayed from early March due to the war with the US and Israel.
+• The funeral was delayed by the conflict with the US and Israel, originally planned for early March.

-• Iran’s foreign ministry accused European countries of standing on the 'wrong side of history' regarding the US-Israeli attacks on Iran.
+• Iranian officials accused European countries of standing on the 'wrong side of history' regarding the US-Israeli attacks on Iran.

 ABC News